shaharoded/TAKAutomator/README.md

 - Iterate through required sheets (`ValidatorConfig.REQUIRED_SHEETS`).
 - Generate TAK XMLs one by one using GPT, validating each.
 - Valid TAKs are saved in TAKs/<sheet_name>/ folders.
 - Invalid TAKs are also saved with _INVALID_ substring for manual review.
-Rejects will be printed in terminal.
+Rejects will be logged in `log_sheet.txt`.

 To test with a single TAK and avoid burning LLM quota, run in test mode: